 Artists who have been in receipt of a bursary or similar ‘open’ award (including an AHRB Fellowship) within the last six months will not be eligible in this year’s scheme.

 Previous One To One bursary recipients are eligible to apply for a One To One 2004/05 to pursue a further programme of professional development after three years from completion of their first bursary.

 If you are unsure about your eligibility please call to discuss it with us in advance.

 Artists who are at an earlier stage in their development should consider applying to the Artsadmin Artists Bursary Scheme.
-For more information contact Manick Govinda, Artists Advisor or Mark Godber, Assistant Artists Advisor at Artsadmin, on 020 7247 5102 or [email protected]/ [email protected]
+For more information contact Manick Govinda, Artists Advisor or Nikki Tomlinson, Assistant Artists Advisor at Artsadmin, on 020 7247 5102 or [email protected] or [email protected]

 You must discuss your proposal in advance with the Live Art Development Agency either in person, by phone or by email.
-In addition we are running One To One surgeries on Tuesday 16, Thursday 18, Tuesday 23 and Thursday 25 September 2003.
+In addition we are running One To One surgeries on Wednesday 8, Thursday 9, Wednesday 15, Thursday 16, Wednesday 22 and Thursday 23 September 2004.
 Surgeries will be offered on an individual basis and you should call to book a place.
-Attendance at the surgeries is not compulsory or part of the application/assessment procedure.
+Attendance at the surgeries is not compulsory or part of the application / assessment procedure.

-After discussing your proposal eligible artists are invited to apply for an individual bursary award by submitting, in the first instance, a written application of up to 4 sides of A4.
+After discussing your proposal eligible artists are invited to apply for an individual bursary award by submitting a written application of up to 4 sides of A4.

 Your application should include the following information: